 The score might seem like difficult feedback to measure due to its subjectivity, but it’s easy when you include the right kinds of Net Promoter Score survey questions.

-In this article, we provide a complete guide to leveraging your NPS score to optimize your business, organization, or employee recruiting and retention strategies.
+This article provides a complete guide to leveraging your NPS score to optimize your business, organization, or employee recruiting and retention strategies.
 This guide clearly defines what an NPS is, explains why it’s important for any organization, offers examples of NPS in multiple contexts, and shows you how to create the kind of survey that will help guide your next action plan.

-What is an NPS score?
+What is the NPS score?

-Your NPS score is a numerical value – usually on a scale from 0 to 10 – with 0 representing the most negative promotion and 10 representing positive promotion.
+It is a numerical value – usually on a scale from 0 to 10 – with 0 representing the most negative promotion and 10 representing positive promotion.
 You’ll notice that in this case, 0 does not mean that participants are not likely to take any action at all.
 On most NPS surveys, lower scores represent responses that indicate participants may actively detract from your brand’s promotion.

 A promoter doesn’t even have to state that they recommend the company or product of interest when they speak positively about it.
 Their enthusiasm about the brand and willingness to share indicates a good NPS score in this scenario.